List of convenience shops in the United Kingdom: History

 In August 2017, Sainsbury's announced it had entered exclusive talks to acquire Nisa, however talks were abandoned in August due to concerns over monopoly and competition inquiries.
 It was then announced that the Co-operative Group has entered talks to acquire Nisa.
 In November, the Co-op announced that the Nisa board had recommended members accept the Co-op's £140m offer for the company.
 In 2022, McColl's was placed in voluntary administration and purchased by Morrisons.

 Current

+The list of current convenience stores has been split into those run by major retailers, and those that are symbol groups.